joeodx/AZURE_cloud/UserData_Image/README.md

 **************************************************************
 # Deploying an image

 First of all set up a genralised image not a specialsied image.
-What is the differnce?
+What is the difference?

 * A generalised image is a template that does not contain specific configurations or data related to a particular workload.
 * A specialised image is a template that is pre-configured with specific configurations, applications, and data tailored for a particular workload.